 Finally, we have managed to bring more than 30K players to new servers.
 In the end, our agency successfully accomplished its objectives.

 Brightedge – How to Increase Organic Traffic with a Perfect Content Strategy

 Their client was not reaching enough online consumers.
 This was identified during the research problem stage.

 Therefore, the solution found by the agency was to start a new content strategy using specific keyword research and internal reports.

 Identifying the most popular topics with low competition allowed them to create fantastic blog posts to improve SEO performance.

 Their visibility increased thanks to the core brand content keywords strategy.
 On top of that, their CTR also improved, allowing them to expand their blog into other markets.

-Comprehending the causes that led our clients to choose our company above the competitors is the first step to write a case study.
+Comprehending the causes that led our clients to choose our company above the competitors is the first step to writing a case study.